Mara-Li/obsidian-dataview-properties/README.md

 - Evaluation of calculated values before insertion into frontmatter
 - Automatic cleanup of the frontmatter when the Dataview field is removed (optional)
 - Lowercase & ignore accents for values and fields recognition
+- Granular options to convert to properties list.

 > [!WARNING]
 > The Dataview plugin must be installed and activated in your Obsidian vault.